marine-omics/movp/README.md

 Paths should either be given as absolute paths or relative to the launch directory (where you invoked the nextflow command)

 4. Choose a profile for your execution environment.
-This depends on where you are running your code. `movp` comes with preconfigured profiles that should work on JCU infrastructure.
+This depends on where you are running your code. `movp` comes with preconfigured profiles that should work on JCU infrastructure and pawsey/setonix.
 These are
-	- *HPC* (ie zodiac) : Use `-profile zodiac`
+	- *JCU HPC* (ie zodiac) : Use `-profile zodiac`
 	- *genomics12* (HPC nodes without pbs): Use `-profile genomics`
+	- *setonix*: Use `-profile setonix` and set your slurm account with `--slurm_account pawseyXXXX`

 If you need to customise further you can create your own `custom.config` file and invoke with option `-c custom.config`.
 See [nextflow.config](nextflow.config) for ideas on what parameters can be set.